 The sale of a privately held company or family owned business typically progresses through the following seven stages: evaluation, marketing, information provision, negotiation, due diligence, document preparation, and administrative succession activity.
 IBA’s standard business representation package for its clients covers all these activities for a fixed percentage of the sale price of the business.
 This type of representation is generally preferred by our clients because the time, energy, and resources spent on the transaction by IBA are provided without cost until the transaction is completed.

-Completing an oral or written “fair market” business value evaluation of a privately held company or family owned business is a frequent consulting activity for our firm.
-We have performed this activity in the past for buyers considering the purchase of companies for sale by owner or represented by an accountant, attorney, or different mergers & acquisitions firm or business brokerage; business partners or spouses wishing to determine the approximate “fair market” value of the company for purposes of divorce, insurance or internal sale; and for estates desiring to place a value on the business asset for planning purposes or determining an equitable division of assets among heirs.
+Providing a professional opinion of value of a privately held company or family owned business is a frequent consulting activity for our firm.
+We have performed this activity in the past for buyers considering the purchase of companies for sale by owner or represented by an accountant, attorney, or different mergers & acquisitions firm or business brokerage; business partners or spouses wishing to determine the approximate “fair market” value of the company for purposes of divorce, insurance, or internal sale; and for estates desiring to place a value on the business asset for planning purposes or determining an equitable division of assets among heirs.
 We have completed business evaluations for companies located in the Pacific Northwest, states outside of our primary service area, and international locations.

 It should be noted that we are not certified business appraisers.
 Our evaluations are based on market knowledge and transactional experience gained through the completion of over 4200 transactions involving privately held companies and family owned businesses.
-If your project requires a certified business appraiser please contact us and we can refer one.
+If your project requires a certified business appraiser please contact us and we can provide a referral.

 IBA’s consulting activities related to the marketing stage of the business sale process generally take one of two forms.
 The first form involves an owner of a business attempting to sell their company on their own.
 In this consulting project, we will help the owner develop presentation materials and a marketing strategy for the sale of their company and act as an adviser in the implementation of that program.
 The second type of marketing consultation involves a buyer who is seeking to purchase a specific company or type of business.
 If placed on retainer by this individual or company, we will in a confidential manner contact the subject company or companies to determine if an acquisition is possible.
 If yes, IBA will generally assist the buyer with the evaluation of the business and negotiations.